nficano/tangerine/README.rst

 with the ``listen_for`` decorator, which registers a pattern to watch the slack conversation for and which python method should handle it once its said.

-In the following example, the method is setup to listen for the word "cookies".
+In the following example, the method is setup to listen for the word "*cookies*".
 Notice that the decorator passes 2 arguments to the function, first the ``user`` object which contains information about the user who triggered the event (in this case the Slack user who said the word cookies) and ``message``,